Your Credentialing Partner

 Physician and Other Healthcare Provider Database

-Currently, TPQVO maintains approximately 6,500 physician, dentist, and other healthcare provider credentials files.
+Currently, TPQVO maintains approximately 8,000 physician, dentist, and other healthcare provider credentials files.
 The vast majority of practitioners maintained in TPQVO files are physicians (MDs/DOs).
-These files are processed for initial credentialing and recredentialing for over 55 hospital, health care network, surgery center, federally qualified community health centers, public health service, nursing home and home health clients throughout the U.S.
+These files are processed for initial credentialing and recredentialing for over 70 hospital, health care network, clinic, surgery center, federally qualified community health centers, public health service, and home health clients throughout the U.S.

 Credentials Verification Standards